paekman17/COEN-146/README.md

 Lab 3: Gain experience with copying one binary file to another and developing client/server applications using UDP/IP socket

 Lab 4: Build a TCP client server file distributor and UDP Peer-to-Peer (P2P) architecture

+Lab 5: Build a Stop and Wait reliable protocol (with rdt2.2) on top of UDP to provide a reliable transport service